codefresh-io/docs.codefresh.io/_docs/administration/add-users.md

 ---
-title: "Add users"
+title: "Manage users"
 description: "Add other Codefresh users to your account"
 group: administration
 toc: true
 ---

-You can easily add additional people to a Codefresh account to work with your repositories or pipelines.
-You also define the level of access they have in the  account resources.
+If you have a Codefresh account, you can add any number of users to collaborate on repositories or pipelines.
+Adding a user requires assiging a role, optionally an SSO provider.

+#### Role
+The Role defines the user's access level, and is by default User.
+The Admin role????

+#### SSO
+If you have SSO, Codefresh supports

-## Managing users in a Codefresh account
+## Add a user

-Navigate to your account settings and find your user management under [collaboration section](https://g.codefresh.io/2.0/account-settings/users){:target="\_blank"}.
+1. In Codefresh, click Account Settings.
+2. From the sidebar, below General, select [Collaboration](https://g.codefresh.io/2.0/account-settings/users){:target="\_blank"}.

 {% include
 image.html